How does air conditioner work

 How often should I service my air conditioner?

-It's recommended to have your air conditioner serviced annually by a professional HVAC technician to ensure it's running efficiently and catch any potential issues early.
+It's recommended to have your air conditioner serviced once a year, typically before the cooling season starts, to ensure it's running efficiently.

 Connect with certified professionals in your area